hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2022-02-03-learning-ST-modeling-2.markdown

 $Y(s) = \alpha_1\phi_1(s) +\alpha_2\phi_2(s)+\dots+\alpha_i\phi_i(s)$

-We an think of coefficients ${\alpha_i}$ as weights that describe how important each basis function ${\phi_i}$ is in representing the function.
+We can think of coefficients ${\alpha_i}$ as weights that describe how important each basis function ${\phi_i}$ is in representing the function.
 Examples of basis functions include polynomials, splines, wavelets, sines and cosines, among many others.
 The authors use NOAA dataset as an example and considered a linear model with the following basis functions: let $s_i \equiv (s_{1,i},s_{2,i})'$.
 This is to get the long-lat coordinates of all locations.
 1. overall mean: $X_0(s_i; t_j) =1$
 2. linear in lon-coordinate: $X_1(s_i;t_j) = s_{1,i}$